k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/About.md

-# About K2view Fabric Web Studio 2.1
+# About K2view Fabric Web Studio for Docker Compose or Podman, version 2.1

 ## Table of Contents